 Smoothness and Functionality

-The Bachelor uses a sealed air cartridge to control the motion.
-This cartridge resembles an air spring in a suspension fork and you can lower or raise the air pressure to deliver the rate of return that you prefer.
+The Bachelor uses an air cartridge to control its rate of return.
+This cartridge resembles an air spring in a suspension fork, and you can lower or raise the air pressure to deliver the rate of return that you prefer.
 If you like the post to return nice and slow, drop the factory air pressure a couple PSI.
-If you like a frighteningly fast return…add some air.
+If you want a frighteningly fast return…add some air.
 When we set up this post, we added a touch of air, just to evaluate the process.
-Sure enough…adding air created quite a rapid return.
+Sure enough, adding air created quite a rapid return.
 We suggest sticking with the stock air pressure.

 We messed with the cable tension a little bit throughout testing.
 It can be interesting to see how sensitive a particular seatpost is to cable tension.
 Some posts require tension to be absolutely perfect to function properly.
 Others are a little bit more flexible.
 If you somehow happen to have a little bit of slack in the system, the Bachelor handles it well.
 There will be a little slop in the very beginning of the lever throw, but aside from that, the post still operates well and stays in the correct position.